 If you work in more of a corporate setting such as accountancy or law, you will be required to suit up for the working week.
 More stringent dress codes will apply and a tie is guaranteed to be part of it.
 A traditional blue is a failsafe option which will portray sophistication, class and finesse.
 Whether it is a navy or more of a sky blue, a blue suit will more than likely hit the mark in terms of pleasing the boss.
 Team this with a complimentary tie of your choice, a part of the look where you can be a little bit more creative....you can tell a lot about a man by his tie choice!
 Topped off with a smart pair of brogues or oxfords, a crisp white spread-collar shirt and a coordinating pocket square and you'll be ready to smash those targets.

 Somewhere in the middle?
 The business casual dress code is becoming increasingly popular as many offices adopt more of a relaxed vibe.
 These kind of looks are geared towards comfort so lose the neckwear and pop open the top button of your shirt.
 Alternatively, the grandad collar is a less restrictive smart-casual option.
 What's more, the business casual dress code is a great excuse (not that you need one!) to wear tweed, after all it was originally designed for casual wear.
-Either break it up with some chinos or be brave and show off your full tweed three piece in all its glory.
+Either break it up with some chinos or be brave and show off your full tweed suit in all its glory.

 Our stretch suits are ideal for the daily grind.